fabric8io/kubernetes-client/doc/CRD-generator.md

             type: object
 ```

-### JsonPropertyDescription
+### com.fasterxml.jackson.annotation.JsonPropertyDescription

-If a field or one of its accessors is annotated with `JsonPropertyDescription`
+If a field or one of its accessors is annotated with `com.fasterxml.jackson.annotation.JsonPropertyDescription`

 ```java
 public class ExampleSpec {